 - Squirrel poop

-If you have woken up to the sound of scampering above your head, this could be a sign that you have squirrels in your attic.
-Call the professional squirrel removal specialists at Trutech Dallas before you invest time and money on DIY squirrel control.
-We have the skills and equipment to effectively and humanely address squirrels, both dead and alive, at any size problem.
+If you have woken up to the sound of scampering above your head in the early morning, this could be a sign that you have squirrels in your Dallas attic.
+Call the professional squirrel removal specialists at Trutech of Dallas before you invest time and money on potentially hazardous DIY squirrel control.
+We have the skills and equipment to effectively and humanely address squirrel problems of any size (whether live or dead).

 Our skilled squirrel technicians are dedicated to helping your regain your comfort and your property.
 Don’t wait until it’s too late and squirrels have caused serious damage to your Dallas yard, home, or sanity.
 Contact the specialists from Trutech Dallas to implement humane squirrel removal and control plan to get squirrels out of your walls or garage!